Dileep-Sai-Paila/market-analysis/README.md

 ## Trade-offs and Assumptions

 * Deduplication is intentionally limited to consecutive duplicates to avoid unbounded memory growth.
-* OHLC candles are retained for all observed time buckets during ingestion; since the assignment processes a finite CSV file, this keeps memory usage bounded within scope.
+* OHLC candles are retained for all observed time buckets during ingestion; since here i processed a finite CSV file(even though large), this keeps memory usage bounded within scope.
-* In a production system, older candles would typically be evicted or persisted externally.
+* In a production system, older candles would typically be evicted or persisted externally, so this is one assumption I had.
 * All timestamps are processed in UTC, which avoids timezone-related inconsistencies.

 ## How to run

-After cloning this repo, inorder to run this service:
+After cloning this repo, cd to the root project folder.
+Inorder to run this service:

 **go run cmd/server/main.go**